Photo by ANN PATCHANAN / Shutterstock.com

 - A U.S. total bond market index fund

-You simply put equal amounts into each fund.
-As they grow at different rates over time, you make adjustments to keep their values roughly equal.
+Funnel equal amounts of money into each fund.
+As they grow at different rates over time, make adjustments to keep their values roughly equal.

 That’s it.
 If you can follow this simple recipe throughout your working career, you’ll likely beat most professional investors, while keeping things simple.
-More important, providing you invest enough, you’ll likely accumulate enough savings to retire comfortably.
+More importantly, you’ll likely accumulate enough savings to retire comfortably.

 How you get to $1 million

-Using any number of online calculators, like this one from Bankrate, you’ll see that a 30-year-old who can save $500 monthly and earn an average of 8 percent on his or her investments can accumulate $1 million by age 65.
+Using any number of online calculators, you’ll see that a 30-year-old who can save $500 monthly and earn an average of 8 percent on his or her investments can accumulate $1 million by age 65.

 While 8 percent may sound high in today’s low-interest rate environment, it’s not out of the question in the stock market, particularly over time.
 Vanguard’s 500 Index Fund, for example, has returned an average of nearly 11 percent annually since it began in 1976.

-Here’s how he recently broke it down in “Ask Stacy: Do I Need a Financial Adviser, or Can I Manage My Money Myself?”
+Here’s how he broke it down a couple of years ago in “Ask Stacy: Do I Need a Financial Adviser, or Can I Manage My Money Myself?”

 - Decide how much you can put into long-term savings.
 Long-term means money you positively won’t need for at least five years.